V-MalM/Analysis-Using-PostgreSQL/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

+## Charting

+Generated a visualization of the data:

+1. Imported the SQL database into Pandas using SQLAlchemy.

+2. Used .gitignore to safeguard userid and password

+2. Createed a histogram to visualize the most common salary ranges for employees.

+3. Created a bar chart of average salary by title.

+## Epilogue

+The name of Employee with employee ID number 499942 is "April Foolsday".

 #### Resources: